brenns10/brennan.io/_drafts/whats-an-internet.md

 Recap done!
 If you kinda followed all of those points, then you have a basic understanding of how the Network layer of the Internet works!
 Congratulations!

+### The Transport Layer

+We're over the hump.
+Three layers down, and two more to go.
+Now that we can send a packet from one place in the network to anywhere else, what more is there to do?
+Plenty!
+While the network layer was all about communicating between two different computers, the transport layer is all about communicating between two programs on those two computers.
+Let's make an analogy!
+At your house, you may have multiple people living there.
+You all have the same street and apartment addresses, but you are different people.
+Mail that has your housemate's name on it goes to your housemate, not you.
+You don't need to read their mail, and you don't want them reading your mail.
+In the same way, you don't want your web browser to get interference if you run it at the same time as you listen to music on Spotify!

+The other problem that the transport layer tries to solve is something we've been pointedly ignoring so far: reliable data transfer.
+I told you that the Network Layer can get your data from one end of the network.
+What I didn't say is that it can do it 100% reliably (*spoiler alert: it can't!*).
+There are tons of reasons that the Network Layer might fail to deliver your packets.
+There could be an error in communication, corrupting your packet.
+Or, the network could be really congested along the path from you to your destination.
+In order to cope, the routers along the path might have just "dropped" your strange!

+In addition, you have no guarantee that the network layer can deliver your packets in the same order that you sent them!
+Due to the way that routing protocols work, a router's table could be updated at any time, sending two packets with the same destination careening down completely different paths.
+It's entirely possible that one would arrive before the other.

+This all makes it difficult to make useful programs using the network layer.
+Who would browse the web if chunks of the pages were swapped around and garbled randomly?
+Nobody.
+So, another thing that the transport layer tries to provide, beyond delivering messages between programs, is doing it 100% reliably!

+It's worth mentioning that "reliable data transfer" doesn't *have* to be done by the transport layer.
+It *is* done that way on the Internet, but you could also make a link- or network- layer protocol that can guarantee reliable data transfer.
+However, the good folks responsible for designing the Internet, the Internet Engineering Task Force (IETF) weighed the options and decided that the Internet would be most scalable if it left that up to the transport layer to do.
+And that's what we do!

+Down to business!
+What are the major protocols of the transport layer, and how do they work?
+Well, when you talk about network layer protocols, there are really only two names in the game: TCP and UDP.
+TCP, or Transmission Control Protocol, is by far the dominant protocol of the Internet.
+It provides all of the services I just described: communication between applications, and reliable data transfer.
+On the other hand, UDP (User Datagram Protocol) simply provides communication between applications, and error detection mechanisms (**not** error *correction* mechanisms).

+Both of these protocols use something called "ports".
+These are simply transport layer addresses, similar to how IP addresses are network layer addresses.
+TCP and UDP both allow you to have port numbers ranging from 0 to 65,536.
+However, TCP ports are different from UDP ports (a message to TCP port 22 will not get picked up on UDP port 22 as well).
+And, it's important to keep in mind that these are not actual physical ports like your USB port.
+They only exist in the code on your computer and the minds of programmers!

+#### TCP

+TCP accounts for a huge majority of Internet traffic.
+The reasons are simple: it provides incredibly convenient reliable transfer guarantees.
+TCP provides applications with an ordered stream of bytes (just a unit of computer data).
+Whatever you put into the TCP stream (often called a socket) will come out unharmed and in order on the other end.
+Webpages, audio and video streams, email, and files are all usually sent over TCP (using their corresponding application layer protocols, which we'll cover soon enough).
+How does it do it?
+By applying a couple of strategies, which are summarized below:

+* Numbering and acknowledging bytes.
+Each byte has a number in TCP, so that the application on the other end knows where the bytes belong in the message.
+  When a TCP connection receives bytes, it will respond with an acknowledgement saying something like "I've received everything up to byte *n* just fine!".
+* A send and receive window.
+TCP pretends to have a window of information it can be sending at any given time.
+At the beginning of the window is the stuff that it has sent, but hasn't heard an acknowledgment about.
+Anything from there to the end of the window can be sent, but nothing after that can be sent (until a new acknowledgement arrives, shifting the window).
+* Retransmitting bytes that are inferred to be lost.

+There is a lot more complexity to how the acknowledgement system works, but that's the idea in a nutshell.
+While this system does an excellent job addressing the problems of packet loss due to corruption, and packets arriving out of order.
+Hoewever, there are types of packet loss that don't happen due to corruption.
+Sometimes, routers become overwhelmed with traffic, and just can't handle any more packets.
+So, they ignore them.
+If TCP just resends those lost packets, it'll just cause those routers to continue to be overwhelmed, failing to address the root cause of the packet loss.
+This will make everybody's connections slow to a crawl.
+So, in addition to the error prevention strategies above, TCP also will scale back the rate at which it sends data when it detects lots of packet loss.
+Once the packet loss dies down, it tries to gradually increase it to find the best speed to send at.

+By combining the reliable data transfer mechanisms with flow control, TCP provides a very valuable tool for making Internet programs.
+It's great for things like sending web pages and files, but it's not perfect for everything.
+One problem with TCP is that, in order to provide all these features, it's rather complicated.
+Some programs don't need that complexity.
+Plus, TCP's reliable data transfer can sometimes slow down connections when errors are present (because it has to resend data).
+Real-time programs like online games and video conferencing programs might prefer to just ignore those errors so that they can send data faster, and so TCP is not right for them.

+#### UDP

+For those applications where TCP isn't right, we have UDP.
+There's actually not very much to say about it.
+Like TCP, UDP uses port numbers to identify applications.
+It also can detect errors in transmission, like TCP, but it doesn't fix them.
+Additionally, it doesn't provide you with the "byte stream" interface TCP does.
+You simply send "datagrams" that will (maybe) arrive at their destination.

+### The Application Layer